 |Owner||Kunwar Karan Singh|

-We all know that Qutub-ud-din Aibak was died when he fall from the Horse.
-But do we really know what was the name of that majestic Horse which was forgotten in the deep well of history.
-So let's dive in the past with this article to know about Him.
+We all know that Qutub-ud-din Aibak was died when he fall from a horse.
+But do we really know what was the name of that majestic horse which was forgotten in the deep well of history.
+So let's dive in the past with this article to know about him.

 This is the time when Islamic Conquest begin in Bharat, Some wehere in Rajputana Around 1170 CE, young princess Kurma Devi daughter of Nayaki Devi (Regent Queen of Gujarat) was wedded to Samar Singh Deva, the Rawal of Chittorgarh.
 Samar Singh was a Chauhan Rajput, a descendant of the legendary Bappa Rawal.